Team Vicar Designate for Christ Church Totland

-Please note that the minister of Christ Church, Totland is a part time role and James normally works from Thursday to Sunday inclusive.
-He is not available on Mondays, except in an emergency and he is normally only available on Tuesdays or Wednesdays by prior appointment.
+Please note that currently as Priest in Charge of Freshwater and Yarmouth, Leisa normally works from Saturday to Thursday inclusive.
+She is not available on Fridays, except in an emergency.
 Thank you for your consideration.

 Lay Ministry Team

-Several of our congregation have undertaken Lay Leadership training through the IW Deanery to enable them to support James and the wider Church community.
+Several of our congregation have undertaken Lay Leadership training through the IW Deanery to enable them to support Leisa and the wider Church community.

 Permission to Officiate